xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    (1.0, 0.0)
    >>>

-Here is another example to run a python script on Mac to control a SerialEM runnning on Windows:
+Here is another example to run a python script on Mac to control a SerialEM running on Windows:

 .. code-block::
    :linenos: